VeriFIT/cav22-ranker-artifact/README.md

      In the smoke test, the plots in the pdf files will be populated by very little data points (possibly zero) and the tables in results.txt will not contain many values (sometimes there will even be nan).
 This is expected.
+     You can view the pdf files e.g. using evince, e.g.,

+       $ evince fig_ranker-nopost_vs_ranker-iw-orig-nopost.pdf

   e) If you have come this far, congratulations, the smoke test has been
      successful.